 - While still modern and fabulous, the rooms on the street side do not come with any views (and are less than desirable IMHO).

-- The heated toilet seat in the bathroom was kind of awkward and not my thing.
+- The heated toilet seat in the bathroom was kind of awkward and not my cup of cake.

-- When you book a twin room, the room will have two single, rather small beds (and not queen sized beds, like is the case in the USA).
+- Twin room have two single, rather narrow beds (and not queen sized beds, like is the case in most hotels in the USA).
 Beds are very comfy nevertheless.

 - On the rooftop and outside the hotel, you hear the constant shudder of the trains and trucks crossing the bridge.
 But that should not put you off as this is a minor inconvenience related to the stunning location.

 - The rooftop has only 22 sun loungers, so this may pose a problem when the hotel is at full capacity and a lot of hotel guests want to relax in and around the pool at the same time.